-The Blue Slate turkey is pleasure to raise in small numbers or large flocks.
+The Blue Slate turkey is a pleasure in small numbers or large flocks.
 They thrive in open range environments and would be a great option for your farm or in a backyard setting.

 Live Poult Guarantee